pipedocs/pipedocs.github.io/content/config/xcpEngine.md

 # `xcpEngine`

 `xcpEngine` is the pipeline system's front end for image processing.
 This is the program that parses [design](%%BASEURL/config/design) and [cohort](%%BASEURL/config/cohort) files to deploy [processing streams](%%BASEURL/config/streams) for different imaging modalities.
 This page documents command-line options and acceptable arguments for the front end.
+If Docker or Singularity images are used, the default command that is run is `xcpEngine`.

 ## `-d`: Design file

-The [design file](%%BASEURL/config/design) parametrises the [processing stream](%%BASEURL/config/streams).
+The [design file](%%BASEURL/config/design) parameterizes the [processing stream](%%BASEURL/config/streams).
 Standard design files are stored in `${XCPEDIR}/designs`.
 New design files can be generated using the `xcpConfig` system or via manual editing.
 [Detailed documentation is available here.](%%BASEURL/config/design)

 ## `-c`: Cohort file

-The [cohort file](%%BASEURL/config/cohort) parametrises the pipeline's input sample, over which image processing is to be executed.
+The [cohort file](%%BASEURL/config/cohort) parameterizes the pipeline's input sample, over which image processing is to be executed.
 Each row corresponds to a subject, and each column corresponds to a variable.
 [Detailed documentation is available here.](%%BASEURL/config/cohort)

 ## `-o`: Output path